Halting Problem Poem

-When I was taking CS103: Mathematical Foundations of Computing last quarter, the TAs sent us a wonderful little poem about the Halting Problem that I thought I’d share.
-The poem is clever, funny, and it helps to clarify what can be quite a difficult concept for many students to wrap their heads around.
+Last quarter, I took a class called CS103: Mathematical Foundations of Computing.
+The TAs sent us a wonderful little poem about the Halting Problem that was pretty clever and funny.
+It helps to clarify what can be quite a difficult concept for many students to wrap their heads around.

-I realize this won’t make sense for anyone who’s not a computer science person, so if that’s you then please enjoy this hamster eating a carrot instead of reading this poem.
+I realize this won’t make sense for anyone who’s not a computer science person, so if that’s you then please enjoy this hamster eating a carrot.

 Ok, if you’re still here, then enjoy: